getodk/collect/docs/STATE.md

 * UI is "iconic" (old) but with a lot of inconsistencies and quirks and is best adapted to small screens (although often used on tablets)
 * A lot of code lives in between one "god" Activity (`FormFillingActivity`) and a process singleton (`FormController`)
 * Core form entry flow uses custom side-to-side swipe view (in `FormFillingActivity` made up of `ODKView`)
-* Questions are rendered using a view "framework" of implementations inheriting from `QuestionWidget` (which is documented at in [WIDGETS.MD](WIDGETS.md)) which are also used to store UI state during form entry
+* Questions are rendered using a view "framework" of implementations inheriting from `QuestionWidget` (which is documented in [WIDGETS.MD](WIDGETS.md)) which are also used to store UI state during form entry
 * App mostly stores data in flat files indexed in SQLite
 * Access to data in SQLite happens through repository objects which deal in data/domain objects (`FormsRepository` and `Form` for example)
 * Settings UIs for the app use Android's Preferences abstraction